adamparker75/Ref_Report/README.md

 **All tests performed and no errors found.**

-**The application was tested using a Microsoft Surface Pro on Windows 10, on the following browsers**
+**The app was tested using a Microsoft Surface Pro on Windows 10, on the following browsers**

 * Google Chrome - Version 87.0.4280.88 (Official Build) (64-bit)
 * Microsoft Edge - Version 87.0.664.52 (Official build) (64-bit)
 * Mozilla Firefox - Version 83.0 (64-bit)

-The application functioned correctly on all of these browsers.
+The app functioned correctly on all of these browsers.
 The forms appeared correctly, all modal pop ups worked.
 No issues found on any browser.

-**The application was also tested on a number of devices as listed below**
+**The app was also tested on a number of devices as listed below**

 * Google Pixel 3 xl using Google Chrome on Android 11.